Skip to content

 3. Set Grace Periods: Allow time for graceful shutdowns with gracePeriod

-4. Enable RestoreOnDelete: Keep restoreOnDelete: true to avoid leaving resources in unexpected states
+4. Enable RestoreOnDelete: Keep config.restoreOnDelete: true to avoid leaving resources in unexpected states

 5. Monitor Status: Regularly check the status field for failed operations

-6. Regional Scope: Specify region when possible to improve performance
+6. Regional Scope: Specify config.region when possible to improve performance

-7. Use Default Period Type: Set defaultPeriodType to define behavior outside configured periods
+7. Use Default Period Type: Set config.defaultPeriodType to define behavior outside configured periods